-As discussed and summarized in the Climate Change SIR (2010), earth has a natural greenhouse effect wherein naturally occurring gases such as water vapor, CO2, methane, and N2O absorb and retain heat.
-Without the natural greenhouse effect, earth would be approximately 60°F cooler (Climate Change SIR 2010).
-Current ongoing global climate change is believed by scientists to be linked to the atmospheric buildup of GHGs, which may persist for decades or even centuries.
+As discussed in the Climate Change SIR (2010), earth has a natural greenhouse effect wherein naturally occurring gases such as water vapor, CO_2 , methane, and N_2O absorb and retain heat.
+Without the natural greenhouse effect, earth would be approximately $60^{\circ}F$ cooler (Climate Change SIR 2010).
+Current ongoing global climate change is linked to the atmospheric buildup of GHGs, which may persist for decades or even centuries.
 Each GHG has a global warming potential that accounts for the intensity of each GHG's heat trapping effect and its longevity in the atmosphere (Climate Change SIR 2010).
-The buildup of GHGs such as CO2, methane, N2O, and halocarbons since the start of the industrial revolution has substantially increased atmospheric concentrations, these compounds absorb more energy from the earth's surface and re-emit a larger portion of the earth's heat back to the earth rather than allowing the heat to escape into space than would be the case under more natural conditions of background GHG concentrations.
+The buildup of GHGs such as CO_2 , methane, N_2O , and halocarbons since the start of the industrial revolution has substantially increased atmospheric concentrations of these compounds compared to background levels.
+At such elevated concentrations, these compounds absorb more energy from the earth's surface and reemit a larger portion of the earth's heat back to the earth rather than allowing the heat to escape into space than would be the case under more natural conditions of background GHG concentrations.

-A number of activities contribute to the phenomenon of climate change, including emissions of GHGs (especially carbon dioxide and methane) from fossil fuel development, large wildfires, activities using combustion engines, changes to the natural carbon cycle, and changes to radiative forces and reflectivity (albedo).
-It is important to note that GHGs would have a sustained climatic impact over different temporal scales due to their differences in global warming potential (described above) and lifespans in the atmosphere.
-For example, CO2 proper may last 50 to 200 years in the atmosphere while methane has an average atmospheric life time of 12 years (Climate Change SIR 2010).
+A number of activities contribute to the phenomenon of climate change, including emissions of GHGs (especially carbon dioxide and methane) from fossil fuel development, large wildfires, combustion of fossil fuels, changes to the natural carbon cycle, and changes to radiative forces and reflectivity (albedo).
+GHGs have a sustained climatic impact over different temporal scales due to their differences in global warming potential (described above) and lifespans in the atmosphere.
+For example, CO2 may last 50 to 200 years in the atmosphere while methane has an average atmospheric life time of approximately 12 years (Climate Change SIR 2010).

-With regard to statewide GHG emissions, Montana ranks in the lowest decile when compared to all the states (http://assets.opencrs.com/rpts/RL34272_20071205.pdf, Ramseur 2007).

-The estimate of Montana's 2005 GHG emissions of 37 million metric tons (MMt) of gross consumption-based carbon dioxide equivalent (CO_2e) account for approximately 0.6 percent of the U.S. GHG emissions (CCS 2007).
+With regard to statewide GHG emissions, Montana ranks in the lowest decile when compared to all the states (Ramseur 2007).
+The estimate of Montana's 2005 GHG emissions of 37 million metric tons (MMt) of gross consumption-based carbon dioxide equivalent (CO2e) account for approximately 0.6 percent of the U.S. GHG emissions (CCS 2007).

-Some information and projections of impacts beyond the project scale are becoming increasingly available.
+Some information and projections of regional impacts is becoming increasingly available.
 Chapter 3 of the Climate Change SIR describes impacts of climate change in detail at various scales, including the state scale when appropriate.
-The following bullet points summarize potential changes identified by the EPA (EPA 2008) that are expected to occur at the regional scale, where the Proposed Action and its alternatives are to occur.
-The EPA identifies this area as part of the Mountain West and Great Plains region (http://www.epa.gov/Region8/climatechange/pdf/ClimateChange101FINAL.pdf):
+The following bullets summarize potential changes that are expected to occur at the regional scale.
+The EPA identifies this area as part of the Mountain West and Great Plains region.

-- The region is expected to experience warmer temperatures with less snowfall. - Temperatures are expected to increase more in winter than in summer, more at night than in the day, and more in the mountains than at lower elevations. - Earlier snowmelt means that peak stream flow would be earlier, weeks before the peak needs of ranchers, farmers, recreationalist, and others.
-In late summer, rivers, lakes, and reservoirs would be drier. - More frequent, more severe, and possibly longer-lasting droughts are expected to occur. - Crop and livestock production patterns could shift northward; less soil moisture due to increased evaporation may increase irrigation needs. - Drier conditions would reduce the range and health of ponderosa and lodgepole pine forests, and increase the susceptibility to fire.
-Grasslands and rangelands could expand into previously forested areas. - Ecosystems would be stressed and wildlife such as the mountain lion, black bear, long-nose sucker, marten, and bald eagle could be further stressed.
+The region is expected to experience warmer temperatures with less snowfall.
+Temperatures are expected to increase more in winter than in summer, more at night than in the day, and more in the mountains than at lower elevations.
+Earlier snowmelt means that peak stream flow would be earlier, weeks before the peak needs of ranchers, farmers, recreationalist, and others.
+In late summer, rivers, lakes, and reservoirs would be drier.
+More frequent, more severe, and possibly longer-lasting droughts are expected to occur.
+Crop and livestock production patterns could shift northward; less soil moisture due to increased evaporation may increase irrigation needs.
+Drier conditions would reduce the range and health of ponderosa and lodgepole pine forests, and increase the susceptibility to fire.
+Grasslands and rangelands could expand into previously forested areas.
+Ecosystems would be stressed and wildlife such as the mountain lion, black bear, long-nose sucker, marten, and bald eagle could be further stressed.